vmware/vic-product/docs/user_doc/vic_app_dev/dchphoton_options.md

-# Advanced `dch-photon` Deployment
+# Advanced `dch-photon` Deployment Options

-You do not need to specify any options when you use `docker run` to deploy `dch-photon` container VMs for use with vSphere Integrated Containers Registry.
-However, you can optionally specify `dch-photon` options in the `docker run` command to run `dch-photon` with TLS authentication.
+You do not need to specify any options when you use `docker run` to deploy `dch-photon` Docker Engine instances for use with vSphere Integrated Containers Registry.
+However, you can optionally specify `dch-photon` options in the `docker run` command to run the  `dch-photon` Docker Engine with TLS authentication.

-You can also specify `dch-photon` options to connect `dch-photon` container VMs to registries other than vSphere Integrated Containers Registry.
+You can also specify `dch-photon` options to connect `dch-photon` Docker Engine instances to registries other than vSphere Integrated Containers Registry.

+vSphere Integrated Containers 1.4.x supports `dch-photon` version 1.13.

 - [`dch-photon` Options](#options)
 - [Using `dch-photon` with TLS Authentication](#auth)